Esri/arcgis-maps-sdk-flutter-samples/lib/samples/select_features_in_feature_layer/README.md

 1. Create a `ServiceFeatureTable` from a feature service URL.
 2. Create a `FeatureLayer` from the service feature table.
-3. Identify nearby features at the clicked location using `identifyLayer(featureLayer, screenPoint, tolerance, maximumResults)` on the map view.
+3. Identify nearby features at the tapped location using `identifyLayer(featureLayer, screenPoint, tolerance, maximumResults)` on the map view.
 4. Select all identified features in the feature layer with `selectFeatures(features)`.

 ## Relevant API